Must Have Kitchen Gadgets

-These kitchen tools will make cooking faster and fun!
+These kitchen tools will make cooking quick and fun!

 As a Dietitian and foodie I often get asked: “What are the top kitchen gadgets and tools I should have in my kitchen?”
 Lately it seems like there are many different tools for every kitchen task.
 This can make it overwhelming to decide which tools are the most important to have in your kitchen.
 And if you DO have a gadget for every task, where do you store them all?
 By no means am I saying you can’t use a tool for every task if you want to, but if you don’t want to or don’t know which ones are the best to spend your money on I am going to share with you my favourites.